HansUXdev/hosting-stuff/README.md

 hs ssl -c -a      // checks the ssl certs on all domain
 ```

+## Puppetstring
+As the name suggests these are the strings I pull to make sure a site is working properly...

+## Other
 Add thoughts to the issue and feel free to fork/etc.